Warming Up Your Car: The Right Way to Get on the Road in Cold Weather

 The Truth about Warming Up Your Engine

+Do you really need to warm up your engine for several minutes before getting on the road?
 It’s commonly believed that, in cold weather, you need to warm up your car for several minutes before you begin driving in order to reduce wear on your engine.
 In fact, not only does this practice waste valuable time–it wastes valuable fuel as well.

-Most cars run on combustion engines, and combustion engines work by igniting a mix of gasoline and air to set in motion a series of pistons that power the car’s operations.
+Most cars run on combustion engines, and combustion engines work by igniting a mix of gasoline and air to set a series of pistons in motion that power the car’s operations.
 In the past, this mix of gas and air was provided by a device known as a carburetor, and because cold weather makes it harder for gasoline to evaporate, the carburetor could end up releasing a gas-air mix that would end up causing engine problems.

-Instead, modern vehicles use electronic fuel injectors that can detect cold weather and will release extra gasoline into the gas-air mix to compensate for the evaporation problem.
-Accordingly, the engine should be ready to go as soon as it begins running.
+Today’s modern vehicles use electronic fuel injectors that can detect cold weather and will release extra gasoline into the gas-air mix to compensate for the evaporation problem.
+That means the engine should be ready to go as soon as it begins running.
 So by idling your car, you’re just releasing extra gas into your engine without getting any use out of it.

 That’s not to say that there’s never any reason to give your car a little time to warm up.
 Most significantly, even though you shouldn’t have problems with the fuel mix in your engine, in extremely cold weather, the oils that lubricate the engine are not going to be fully liquid when you first start your car.
 So if you consistently get started too soon in the cold, you could eventually end up harming your engine.

 In addition, there are a couple good reasons to give your car a bit of time to warm up that have nothing to do with the mechanics of the vehicle.
 Rather, they have to do with your comfort and safety!